 - whole milk- I suggest using whole milk for this recipe.
 I did not test this recipe with another milk option.

-step one: make the cake batter
+Step one: make the cake batter

-Start by preheating your oven to 350 degrees F. Line a loaf pan with parchment paper and set aside.
-I like to hold my parchment paper down with small clips and then remove once I pour the batter in.
+Start by preheating your oven to 350 degrees F. Line a loaf pan with parchment paper and set it aside.
+I like to hold my parchment paper down with small clips and then remove it once I pour the batter in.

 In a medium-sized bowl, mix together the flour, baking powder, salt and set aside.
 In a large bowl, use an electric mixer to cream the butter and sugar together until light and fluffy, about 2-3 minutes.
 Add in the eggs one at a time, mixing after each one.
 Then mix in the almond extract, vanilla extract, orange zest, and orange juice.

 Add the dry ingredients and the milk, alternating between the two and mixing in between (dry, milk, dry, milk, dry).
 Mix this until it's just incorporated.
 Pour the batter into the loaf pan.

 Step two: bake the cake

 Bake for 55-60 minutes, until a toothpick inserted into the middle of the cake comes out clean.
 Remove from the oven and allow the cake to cool for at least 20 minutes before removing from the pan.
 Place on a wire cooling rack and allow it to cool completely before glazing and serving.